What is a Broken Back

 - It can lead to spinal cord injury secondary to bone fragments.

 - Usually, the result of a car accident.

 - Sudden, high-intensity forward movement with an increased stress-causing fracture.

-- A combination of fracture and the bones of the spine move significantly.
+- A combination of fractures and the bones of the spine move significantly.

 - It makes the spine very unstable.

 - No deformity or nerve problems